Alvaro-SP/Alvaro-SP/README.md

 <p align="center">
   📢 Hi, I'm <b>Alvaro</b>, a passionate self-taught software and Hardware Computer.
-I'm busy now 🥑 :)
+Can i help you? 🥑 :)
 </p>
 <h3 align="center">I'm an student of System's Engineering at San Carlos University of Guatemala.</h3>